elmiko/ocp-infrastructure-provider-onboarding-guide/docs/network-ingress-dns/index.md

 #### Ensure the cloud provider implementation has support for load balancers

-If OpenShift should manage load balancers for this platform, provide load balancer integration in the [load balancer service][load-balancer-service]
+If OpenShift should manage load balancers for this platform, the cloud provider needs to implement [the `cloudprovider.LoadBalancer` interface][cloudprovider-LoadBalancer-interface].
+Then the ingress operator needs to be updated to configure a [load balancer service][load-balancer-service] on this platform.

 For example:
 - add provider-specific annotations to `InternalLBAnnotations` and `managedLoadBalancerServiceAnnotations`